-I’m honestly not super fussed about actual sound quality technicalities, but it matters to me whether the earphones are comfortable to wear, that they don’t keep falling out of my ear and how well they block out sound around me.
+Comfort: I’m honestly not super fussed about actual sound quality technicalities, but it matters to me whether the earphones are comfortable to wear, that they don’t keep falling out of my ear and how well they block out sound around me.
 I put my earphones on to escape into my own space, so I want earphones that are good at keeping sound out but are still comfortable to wear.

 My earphone requirements are probably not the most conventional, but I just wanted to give some context as to how I’m reviewing these earphones.
 Before this, I mostly used the Apple headphones that came with the iPhone just because they were there and I didn’t have to go out and try and pick a pair, the sheer selection available in the market is a bit overwhelming for me.

-I first got to test the Sudio Nivå in 2018.
-Sudio calls the Nivå their ‘truly wireless’ earphones with earbuds only was the Sudio Nivå (no longer in production) which I got to test in 2018.
-Sure enough, these earphones are just two fancy earbuds without any wires in sight, quite a far cry from the Vasa Blå and the Tre which I will talk a bit more about below.
+My first pair of what Sudio calls their ‘truly wireless’ earphones with earbuds only was the Sudio Nivå (no longer in production) which I got to test in 2018.
+Sure enough, these earphones are just two fancy earbuds without any wires in sight, quite a far cry from the jack-free Vasa Blå and Tre which I will talk a bit more about below.
 Since then, I’ve tried the Sudio Tolv and the latest one that I’m using is the Sudio Fem.

-These earphones look a bit bulky but sit surprisingly comfortably in my ear – you twist them so they sit sort of horizontally, and they really seal out sound from entering your ear.
+The Sudio Nivå earphones look a bit bulky at first glance but sit surprisingly comfortably in my ear – you twist them so they sit sort of horizontally, and they really seal out sound from entering your ear.
 Connecting them via Bluetooth is quite simple – just hold down the button on the earbud.
 Despite there not being a 3-button control panel like the other earphones, you can still control the play/pause and switch to taking calls all from the one button on the right earphone.

 When you’re done, you pop the earphones back into the case, and the case automatically switches the earphones off for you, and provides up to 3-4 charges on the go so that 3.5 hours of playtime is extended to almost 17 hours, more than double the other two earphones which hold 8-9 hours at a go.